IoT Makes Elevator Shafts Energy-Efficient

 Together they developed the new BlueKit Lift Vision.
 Based fundamentally on the same principle as the old system, it is a box that measures climate conditions in the elevator shaft.
 The decisive difference is that it incorporates IoT technology.
 The box contains a SIM card and an LTE modem and connects with Telekom’s Cloud of Things platform flexibly by 2G, 4G or 5G, depending on the network technology available at the customer’s premises.
 Roaming agreements enable networks in other countries to be used without difficulties.

-Software in the Cloud of Things calculates the energy loss in the elevator shaft.
+Software in the IoT Cloud calculates the energy loss in the elevator shaft.
 On a see-at-a-glance dashboard that Telekom designed especially for D+H both the provider and its customers can see real-time information about indoor and outdoor temperature and airflow.
 The dashboard works on both a PC and a tablet.
 Customers can then calculate their energy loss automatically, using the price they pay for their energy.

 BlueKit: Smart Ventilation and More